Common South Carolina Traffic Offenses Include:

 When making your decision about how to best handle your traffic ticket, you need to make sure that you understand the consequences of your conviction.
 A plea of guilty, nolo contendere, which means that you are not admitting guilt but that you do not contest the charge, or simply forfeiting your bond are all considered a conviction in South Carolina.

-In SC, if you accumulate a total of 12 points your license may be suspended.
+In SC, if you lose a total of 12 points your license may be suspended.
 Your license may also be suspended if you fail to pay your traffic ticket within 12 months of the day it is issued.

 Contact a Traffic and DUI Lawyer